Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ### Get Jobs

-To enumerate all the jobs in the workspace, use the GetJobs() function.
+To enumerate all the jobs in the workspace, use the `GetJobs` method.

 ```C# Snippet:Azure_Quantum_Jobs_GetJobs
 foreach (JobDetails job in quantumJobClient.GetJobs())